Every type in c is either an object or a function type.

 commonly used to represent character data, but is only big enough for ascii.

-There were attempts at adding "wide character" suppport to C with wchar_t
+There were attempts at adding "wide character" suppport to C with wchar_t, but

 most people use a proper unicode library.
 This one is small and efficient: